-SES completed the full acquisition of O3b in 2016.
+SES completed the full acquisition of O3b in 2016 and fully integrated the company into SES in 2017.

-Through O3b, SES operates a constellation of 12 High Throughput Satellites (HTS) in a MEO around 8,000 kilometres from Earth.
-O3b delivers "fibre in the sky" connectivity to businesses and their end consumers.
-The system is designed to provide wide bandwidth and high throughputs so as to offer fibre-like connectivity for trunking and backhaul services for telecos, MNOs and ISPs, as well as connectivity to the energy, maritime and government segments.
+Through O3b, SES operates a constellation of High Throughput Satellites (HTS) in a MEO around 8,000 kilometres from Earth.
+O3b satellites deliver "fibre in the sky" connectivity to businesses and their end consumers.
+The system is designed to provide wide bandwidth and high throughputs so as to offer fibre-like connectivity for trunking and backhaul services for telcos, MNOs and ISPs, as well as connectivity to the energy, maritime and government segments.

-O3b's initial constellation of MEO satellites rotates the globe approximately four times per day and features steerable 700-km diameter Ka-band beams.
+The constellation of satellites rotates the globe approximately four times per day and features steerable 700-km diameter Ka-band beams.
 Each beam is connected to a gateway, with multiple layers of redundancy, to give operators a reliable, high-speed service.
-O3b provides throughputs and low-latency backhaul compatible with all forms of last-mile solutions, including 2G, 3G, 4G, LTE, and WiFi, which allows O3b to deliver high-quality voice and data.
+The network provides throughputs and low-latency backhaul compatible with all forms of last-mile solutions, including 2G, 3G, 4G, LTE, and WiFi, which allows them to deliver high-quality voice and data.
 O3b is the first operator able to deliver 1.2 Gigabits per second of bandwidth over a single transponder.
-The high-throughput O3b service provides uncongested, single-hop connectivity to a global IP backbone.
+The high-throughput MEO service provides uncongested, single-hop connectivity to a global IP backbone.